boldingd/EclipsePhaseContent/Kainouda2035.md

 ## Other Extropians

+### Other Mutualists

+### Anarcho-Capitalists

 ### The Spaceport

+### Objectivists

+## Minarchists

+## Hypercorps

-## Infinite Loop
+### Infinite Loop

-## Outer System Industries
+### Outer System Industries

 ## Near-Orbit Habs

 During the Fall, the KDC led the hasty construction of 5 modular habs in orbit of Kainouda 2035; many of those Fall refugees still live there.
-A number of smaller habs have also been built nearby — although out of the volume claimed by the KDC and covered by the asteroid's defenses.
+A number of smaller habs have also been built nearby — some as members of the KDC, others not.
+(Of course, the ones that aren't KDC members are built outside of the volume claimed by the KDC and covered by the asteroid's defenses.)

 ## The Carbon Compact